 See if you can sustain whatever awareness, openness, and appreciation you have attained through your practice.
 Ultimately the gift of regular meditation practice is the spaciousness it brings into our lives.
 It is a gift that benefits all beings, not just ourselves.

-Most people find it helpful to attend a weekly class to learn to meditate and to stay inspired.
-Look into ones in your area.
+Most people find it helpful to attend a weekly class to learn to meditate and stay inspired.
+Look into the ones in your area.
 These are Insight meditation sanghas where you will receive guidance for meditating in silence.
 Traditionally, there will then be an exploration of the dhamma, the Buddhist teachings, as they apply to modern life.

 If you feel more drawn to other types of meditation with more rituals and/or chanting, then you’ll want to find a Tibetan Buddhist or Zen Buddhist group near you.

 If you don’t want to explore Buddhist teachings but are looking for simple relief from anxiety, you might find MBSR (Mindfulness-Based Stress Reduction) a better fit.
 Just Google ‘mbsr classes near me’.